22 maja 2015

 Detour Lake is the flagship gold mining operation of emerging mid-tier gold producer, Detour Gold Corporation.
+Keeping Detour Lake on target to becoming Canada’s largest gold mine.

 Located in the Abitibi greenstone belt of Ontario, the Detour Lake mine lies approximately 8 km west of the Ontario-Québec border and 180 km northeast of Cochrane.
 The property had already produced 1.8 million ounces of gold as a Placer Dome underground operation between 1983 and 1989.